dwl38/MPhil-Scientific-Computing/WA-2/README.md

 > [!IMPORTANT]
 > This repository does not contain the Python environment files themselves, due to large filesizes!
 Run the script `venv/setup.sh` to download and install the environment, and `source venv/bin/activate` to activate the environment, before running any script.

-- `📁 data`: Data files to begin training from
+- `📁 data`: Dataset to train on

-> [!IMPORTANT]
-> The actual data files are not in this repository due to large file size!
+- `📁 finetune_naive`: Fine-tuned model, derived from MACE-MP-0b, using naive transfer learning

-- `📁 finetune`: Fine-tuned model, derived from MACE-MP-0b
+- `📁 finetune_multi`: Fine-tuned model, derived from MACE-MP-0b, using multihead replay to prevent catastrophic forgetting

 - `📁 scratch`: Model trained from scratch, with the same hyperparameters as the finetuned model